German-BioImaging/webtagging/README.md

 Clone the repository in to your OMERO.web installation:

-    cd <dist>/lib/python/omeroweb # for production, or for development: <openmicroscopy checkout>components/tools/OmeroWeb/omeroweb/ git clone git://github.com/dpwrussell/webtagging_search.git
+    cd <dist>/lib/python/omeroweb # for production, or for development: <openmicroscopy checkout>components/tools/OmeroWeb/omeroweb/ git clone git://github.com/dpwrussell/webtagging_search.git webtagging_search
     path/to/bin/omero config set omero.web.apps '["webtagging_search"]'

-This isn't plumbed automatically into any part of webclient yet, so to get access to the search, add to ```components/tools/OmeroWeb/omeroweb/urls.py```
+To add the 'Tag Search' link to the top links bar:

-    (r'(?i)^tagsearch/', include('omeroweb.webtagging_search.urls')),
+    omero config append omero.web.ui.top_links '"Tag Search", "tagsearch"'

 Now start up OMERO.web as normal in your development environment.
-The search page will be available at a url like: http://localhost:8000/webtagging_search/
+The search page will be accessible at the 'Tag Search' link on the top links bar.